Scanbot SDK has been acquired by Apryse! Learn more

 The user experience of the mobile self-checkout app is crucial in preventing theft.
 A user-friendly interface that makes scanning and payment easy can reduce customer frustration, which is often a trigger for opportunistic theft.

-Prevention and education: Key to reducing self-checkout theft
+Prevention and education are key to reducing self-checkout theft

 To ensure these strategies are effective, retailers should invest in employee training and customer education.
 Employees should be well-versed in the features of the self-checkout system and trained to handle suspected shoplifting professionally.